-The Dean of the College of Nursing will complete a certificate of endorsement for all graduating seniors and forward these to the SC State Board of Nursing after graduation.
-If a letter of endorsement is required for any state, other than South Carolina, a written request must be made to the Assistant Dean for Student Affairs.
-Students desiring to request testing accommodations for the NCLEX should submit a copy of their accommodation letter to the Assistant Dean for Student Affairs.
-Students are encouraged to seek out pertinent information early in their senior year to meet required deadlines.
+The CON will complete a certificate of endorsement for all graduating seniors and forward these to the SC State Board of Nursing after graduation.
+If a letter of endorsement is required for any state, other than South Carolina, a written request must be made to the CON.
+Students desiring to request testing accommodations for the NCLEX should submit a copy of their accommodation letter to the CON.